antonVosc/memory-game/README.md

 # memory-game
-This is a interactive card memory game written on ReactJS.
+This is a interactive card memory game written on ReactJS, written to learn React components and states.